Debt Relief Order

 A Debt Relief Order (DRO) is a cheaper alternative to bankruptcy.
 You can only get a DRO if you meet the following criteria:

-- You have lived or worked in Northern Ireland for the last 3 years, or
+- You have lived or worked in Northern Ireland for the last three years, and

-- You haven’t applied for a DRO in the last 6 years.
+- You haven’t applied for a DRO in the last six years.

 To apply for a DRO you will need to speak to an ‘Approved Intermediary’.
 You will find contact details for all of these organisations in the next steps section.

 To apply for a DRO, you need to pay a one off £90 fee.
 If your application is not successful you do not get the £90 refunded.

 Once a DRO is in place you will not have to pay anything to your creditors for one year.
 During this year your creditors are not allowed to ask you to pay any money to your debts.
 At the end of the year your debts will be written off if you still meet the qualifying criteria.